Dr Lyn Nothdurft

 St Patrick's College Gympie

-Dr Lyn Nothdurft, or as she is affectionately known to her students, ‘The Doc’, has devoted nearly five decades of her life to educating the children of Kingaroy and Gympie.
+Dr Lyn Nothdurft, or as she is affectionately known to her students, ‘The Doc,’ has devoted nearly five decades of her life to educating the children of Kingaroy and Gympie.

-Congratulations Lyn on your nomination.
+Congratulations Lyn on being a finalist.